whistlegraph/2022.aesthetic.computer/README.txt

 🌟 Projects In Progress 🌟

 ***Bleep***
-  - [] Make a basic bleep box that makes a tone when you tap on it.
+  - [] Automatically generate bleep grids with a command line parameter for WxH.
   - [] Support multi-touch on bleep.
   - [] Support different wave types.
+  - [x] Make a basic bleep box that makes a tone when you tap on it.

 ***Audio + Video Storage (Microphone)***
  + Now